 Our Story

-The Filipino American Cancer Care, Inc. (FACC) is a 501 © 3 established in January, 2020, with its headquarters based in Alexandria, Virginia.
-It was founded by Josie Moralidad Ziman, an Asian American of Filipino descent, who is a radio journalist and White House correspondent for Radio Mindanao Network, Iloilo, Philippines.
-Mrs. Ziman is also the host of the radio show “Pilipinas sa Amerika” (Philippines in America) and staff writer for the Manila Mail newspaper in Washington, D.C.
-Josie, as she is fondly called, was inspired by an interview she had with Edward Penaflor Logan in 2017, a Virginia resident, who shared his story about his cancer journey as a Christmas story of miracle and hope.
-Then in 2018 Josie was diagnosed with breast cancer.
+The Filipino American Cancer Care, Inc. (FACC) is a 501 © 3 established in March, 2020, with its headquarters based in Alexandria, Virginia.
+Its primary mission is to C.A.R.E. about Filipinos, Filipino-Americans and anyone that is medically underserved in the Philippines, United States and other parts of the world by assisting those impacted by cancer.
+It was founded by Josie Moralidad Ziman, an Asian American of Filipino descent, who is a radio journalist for Radio Mindanao Network, Iloilo City, Philippines.
+Ms. Ziman is also the host of the radio shows “Pilipinas sa Amerika” On The Air With FACC, a cancer advocacy show on PHLV RADIO in Las Vegas.
+Ms. Ziman was a staff writer of the now defunct Manila Mail newspaper in Washington, DC area.

 FACC’s vision rests on four (4) major pillars of C.A.R.E., which stands for: Collective outreach programs designed to fit our unique culture for our community; Advocate for better comprehensive cancer care during and post treatment; Research tool/resource for cancer patients, survivors, family members, and caregivers regarding financial assistance, and lastly, Educate our community regarding cancer prevention, early detection, screening and treatment options.